buxuele/ctf_notes/README.md

-1. my ctf notes, some tools and script.
+## some ctf notes,  tools and scripts.